Cortexia-CH/image-tagging-doc/categories_examples.md

 ### FF cups drink receptacles (#8) <a name="waste8"></a>

-Plastic or cardboard fast food cups, for example Mc Donald's or Starbucks cups, ice cream cups...
-Please use this category only if you can see the whole cup.
+Plastic or cardboard fast food cups, for example Mc Donald's or Starbucks cups, ice cream cups and any other cardboard or opaque plastic cup.
+Basically the only cups that should not go in FF cups are the transparent ones.
-If  not, please use other categories (#21, #22 or #23).
-If it is a simple plastic cup without any brand, tag it as transpartent plastic cup (#52) or opaque plastic (#33), depending on the cup.

 ![fast food cup](images/ff_cup_1.jpg)
 ![fast food cup](images/ff_cup_4.jpg)